 Be careful to start slowly with this pranayam.
-It can make you very spacey and dreamy.
-It is best to practice this before going to bed.
-If you master it, you will know why the yogis and sages always call breath the energy of life.
+It can make you very spacey and dreamy, and is best practiced before going to bed.
+If you master it, you will reach a new understanding of why the yogis and sages call the breath the energy of life.

 Mudra: Relax the arms down along the sides.
 Bring the hands in front of the chest with the palms toward the torso.
 Keep the elbows snug against the sides of the ribs.